In 2017, the Washington Post offered a grim view of the guitar market.

 After 50 years in the music industry, Guitar Center has seen its fair share of struggles, but the company is looking forward to the future.
 What’s going to sustain the business for another 50 years?

-Amkreutz mentions 5 things that will help Guitar Center and other music stores stay relevant:
+Amkreutz mentions 5 things that will help Guitar Center and other retails have solid music store strategies and stay relevant:

 1. Get to Know What Today’s Customers Want

-“Successful business owners understand what their customers want and the most effective way of making their product or service available,” says Grow.
+“Successful business owners understand what their customers want and the most effective way of making their product or service available,” says Grow .
 Going a step further to find out customer hobbies, tastes, and interests can be even more profitable.
+Engaging on social media is one way to be in touch with the needs of musical instrument shoppers and really understand your target audience.

 Guitar product sales are also influenced by popular musicians and musical groups like Taylor Swift and Ed Sheeran.
 Amkreutz puts it this way: